Manitoba moves forward with first step of reopening; gathering sizes increase, restaurants can reopen

 The province had unveiled the '4-3-2-One Great Summer' plan earlier in June, with plans to reopen if 70 per cent of Manitobans 12 and older had received their first dose and 25 per cent have received their second dose by Canada Day.

-As of Tuesday, the province reported 71.4 per cent of Manitobans 12 and up had received at least one dose and 26.9 per cent with two doses.
+As of Wednesday, the province reported 71.6 per cent of Manitobans 12 and up had received at least one dose and 28.8 per cent have received two doses.

 The next reopening target is scheduled for Terry Fox Day on August 2, if 75 per cent of eligible Manitobans receive their first dose and 50 per cent get their second dose.